H-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ],
 ) <ltqueue-leaf-node-index>

-`leafNodeIndex` returns the index of the leaf node that's logically attached to the enqueuer node with rank `enqueuer_rank` as in @modified-ltqueue-tree.
+`leafNodeIndex` returns the index of the leaf node that is logically attached to the enqueuer node with rank `enqueuer_rank` as in @modified-ltqueue-tree.

 The followings are the enqueuer procedures.